MCrill/Dual-16S-18S/README.md

 Key features of the pipeline include:

 Configuration Flexibility: Easily customizable parameters for hardware utilization, quality thresholds, and specific amplicon handling.

 Comprehensive Filtration: Scripts like mammalian_microbiome_inclusive.sh ensure only relevant microbiome sequences are included.

 Automated Database Updates: update-database.sh automates the integration of new sequence data into the existing database.

-End-to-End Analysis: The pipe_finished.sh script finalizes the pipeline, performing thorough processing from raw data to classified output.
+End-to-End Analysis: The pipe.sh script finalizes the pipeline, performing thorough processing from raw data to classified output.

 This pipeline is suitable for researchers looking to analyze large-scale microbiome data with a focus on both bacterial and eukaryotic components, ensuring high-quality, reproducible results.
 For detailed usage instructions and parameter adjustments, refer to the individual script documentation within the repository.